softlang/yas/languages/FSML/README.md

 ---
 ## Headline
-A simple domain-specific language for finite state machines
+A domain-specific language for finite state machines

 ---